ck852/data_analysis_gui/README.md

 <img src="images/mainwindow.PNG" alt="main_window" width="1000"/>

-Note that the screenshot is from a previous version.
-The program now automatically takes current units, channel assignments, and sweep times from all data files, thus the associated widgets have been removed from the latest release.

  If you'd like to preview the output plot, click "Generate Analysis Plot".
 From there, you can export a CSV file with the analyzed data.
 If you only want the data without seeing the plot first, just click "Export Analysis Data" at the bottom of the window.